realyusufismail/realyusufismail/README.md

 <hr>

 ### About me
-I am a Java programmer, and I have been programming for 2 years.
-In the past I have made 3 Minecraft mods including one which has hit 36 thousand downloads!
+I am a Java programmer and have been programming for 2 years.
+In the past, I have made 3 Minecraft mods including one which has hit 36 thousand downloads!

 I have also developed a java login system and a text editor with java 17.

 I am a Minecraft mod creator on Cursforge which has a combined total of 48 thousand downloads.
-I started learning html in 2020 after which I learned css.
+I started learning HTML in 2020 after which I learned CSS.

-After 4 months during lockdown I took up a challenge to build a Minecraft mod using Java in which I succeeded abd managed to hit 36k downloads.
+After 4 months during the lockdown, I took up a challenge to build a Minecraft mod using Java which I succeeded in and managed to hit 36k downloads.

 This challenge began my Java journey in which I currently know the basics and more.
-I have alse leanred how to use web sockets and rest API's, as I was using it to build my own discord wrapper using the discord API.
-I have alse learned how to use Kotlin and Typescript and I am currently learning how to make an android app using Kotlin.
+I have also learned how to use web sockets and rest APIs, as I was using it to build my own discord wrapper using the discord API.
+I have also learned how to use Kotlin and Typescript and am currently learning how to make an android app using Kotlin.

-I have also contributed to JavaCord and JDA (both discord wrappers) and I have been commissioned to make a discord bot for a server with over 3 thousand members.
+I have also contributed to JavaCord and JDA (both discord wrappers) and have been commissioned to make a discord bot for a server with over 3 thousand members.
 It is open source.

 Currently, I am working on 3 open source projects.
 I am a Minecraft mod creator on [Cursforge](https://www.curseforge.com/members/realyusufismail/projects)